MayconCabral/MayconCabral/README.md

 * 🌍  I'm based in Brasília
 * 🖥️  See my portfolio at [correiacabral.com a website with pure JavaScript only](http://www.correiacabral.epizy.com)
-* 🧠  I'm learning Node, Docker, SQL, MongoDB, GSAP
+* 🧠  I'm learning Node, Docker, SQL, GSAP
 * 🤝  I'm open to collaborating on Projects that consume API using framework React Hooks.
 * ⚡  I'm secretly Spiderman... but don't tell anyone